axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

 -  To add a new language to Portal, what you have to do is:

-   -  Open CMS item ``/AppInfo/SupportedLanguages`` in Portal Style, then add the new language, for example, Italian
+   -  Open CMS item ``/AppInfo/SupportedLanguages`` in PortalKit, then add the new language, for example, Italian

       |add-new-item-to-cms-language|